kadimasum/classroom-ops/README.md

 # Classroom Ops
 ## Collaborative project to enhance classroom operations

-# backend set-up

-# npm or yarn install
+## Backend Setup
+To set up the backend for this project, you will need to install the following packages using either npm or yarn:

-multer : file uploads
+1. multer: for file uploads
-express : backend framework for node :  provides a simple and easy-to-use API for handling HTTP requests and responses. mysql : database nodemon : server management dotenv : reference to configs in .env file jsonwebtoken : for authorization md5 or bcrypt : for password encryption.
+2. express: a backend framework for node that provides a simple and easy-to-use API for handling HTTP requests and responses.

-# create
+3. mysql: for the database
+4. nodemon: for server management
+5. dotenv: to reference configurations in the .env file
+6. jsonwebtoken: for authorization
+7. md5 or bcrypt: for password encryption

+## Creating the Project
+To create the project, you will need to take the following steps:

-.env : application configurations
+1. Create a .env file for your application configurations
-.gitignore
+2. Create a .gitignore file
-configurations folder : for db setup and connection
+3. Create a configurations folder for your database setup and connection

-# Start project
+## Starting the Project
-use nodemon index.js or node index.js
+To start the project, you can use either nodemon index.js or node index.js.